Last Updated on 05/11/2023 by Glynn Willard

 Find The Water Pump

-Generally speaking, the water pump close to the kitchen sink in most rigs.
-Find where it is and take a picture of the model number.
-If you will be living in your rig, carrying a spare is not a bad idea.
+Generally speaking, the water pump is easy to access and close to the kitchen sink in most rigs.
+Find where it is and take a picture of the model number before your maiden voyage.
+If you will be living in your rig or on a long trip, carrying a spare is not a bad idea.

 They’re not difficult to replace, but they can be difficult to obtain when yours fails in the middle of nowhere.

-Being familiar with its location and the wire connections can help expediate the return of it’s function if it fails.
+Being familiar with your water pump’s location and the wire connections can help expedite its return to working order if it fails.

 Open Every Cover Panel

 Yes, get your screwdriver or drill out and take off every panel cover you can find.
 This way, you’ll be familiar with every system’s location.
-Again, better while you’re in the driveway than on your camping trip.
+Again, better while you’re in the driveway than on your RV adventure.

 Learn How To Bypass The Water Heater

-It will usually require the removal of a panel on the backside of the hot water heater.
+It will usually require the removal of a panel on the backside of the hot water heater located on the interior of the RV.

 Run The AC, Heater, Fans, Microwave & Water Heater

-That’s right, test every HVAC and water system.
-Again, this is a good idea while you’re still fresh in the sales person’s mind.
+That’s right, test every HVAC and water system in your new camper.
+Again, this is a good idea while you’re still fresh in the salesperson’s mind.
+It could save you a lot of money.
 In most rigs, your fans will run off the DC (batteries) system.

 If you have a smaller AC unit, it will likely work, but turn everything else off first.